MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Budget forecast

 A budget forecast is the expected expenditure or revenue per budget line during the period that is defined on the budget line.
 The forecast equals the budgeted value when the budget is approved.
-If actual costs are more than the forecasted cost for a budget line, the forecast cost will be made equal to the actual cost.
+If actual costs are more than the forecasted cost for a budget line, the forecast cost is made equal to the actual cost.

 ## C